Air Force Hot Air Balloons

-The balloons can launch from small open spaces, such as school ovals, which makes them a regular visitor to schools around Australia where they deliver aviation-related education programs.
-The balloons conduct regular free-flight training in the Canberra region.
+Because hot air balloons can launch from small open spaces, such as school ovals, they are regularly used to visit schools around Australia for aviation-related education programs.